b-k/Noras_book_group/sen-poverty_and_famines.md

 OK.
 But in other areas, the prices did shift unfavorably.
 Sen thus distinguishes between the Wollo famine, which hit plant-raising people, and the Southern famine, which hit animal-raising people.

+## HH thoughts

+* p.
+99 talks about the interactions between mobility, and the ability/inclination to move, and poverty.
+This is of current interest too: http://www.rstreet.org/op-ed/lets-move-a-better-approach-to-poverty/ and others.
+(I recall a more recent essay, but can't find it.)
+* The multiplier effect of various agricultural failures seems important.
+Is this less true for more diverse economies?
+* Animals seem like a terrible sort of weath, if their value collapses in case of famine.
+Poor pastoralists.

 # 8 The Sahel